 Tarsal Bones

-- The Talus Bone: This is a small bone, sometimes called the ankle bone, that helps you stand and keeps your ankle moving smoothly.
+- The Talus Bone: This is a bone that forms the ankle complex (with the Tibia and Fibular) and therefore sometimes called the ankle bone.
+The talus is integral in helping you stand, foot shape and keeps your ankle moving smoothly.

 - The Calcaneus Bone: Also called the heel bone, this is a large, strong bone at the back of the foot that transfers body weight to the ground.